solo-io/service-mesh-for-less-blog/README.md

 ```

 ### Results across three 10 minute runs:
-- lowest P50 latency ~`1.5ms`
+- average P50 latency ~`1.57ms`
-- highest P99 latency ~`2.1ms`
+- average P95 latency ~`1.82ms`

-We can reasonably assume that the baseline performance at 450RPS for the sample application is typically between `1.5ms - 2.1ms`.
+We can reasonably assume these results represent the baseline performance at 450RPS for the sample application.
 Full results for the baseline tests can be seen in the `/experiment-data` directory

 ## Linkerd mTLS testing with stable-2.14.10